Upper bounds on the one-arm exponent for dependent percolation models: Finite-range models

-\begin{proof}[Proof of Theorem \ref{t:oab2}] In the proof $c > 0$ are constants that depend only on the dimension and may change from line to line, and $o(1)$ denotes a quantity that decays to zero as $R \to \infty$.
+\begin{proof}[Proof of Theorem \ref{t:oab2}] Recall that we only consider the case $\X = \Z$ and $q(x) = \id_{x=0}$, so that we may take $r = 1$.
+In the proof $c > 0$ are constants that depend only on the dimension and may change from line to line, and $o(1)$ denotes a quantity that decays to zero as $R \to \infty$.